bamarni/ticketfile/README.md

 Maybe you've found an ESC/POS library for your favorite language out there and you're wondering why you should use Ticketfiles instead?

-Even though they're inspired by ESC/POS specification, Ticketfiles are readable ([here is a Ticketfile](tests/functional/fixtures/Ticketfile) and its [ESC/POS equivalent](tests/functional/fixtures/Ticketfile.expected)) and **manufacturer agnostic**.
+Even though they're inspired by ESC/POS specification, Ticketfiles are human-readable ([here is a Ticketfile](tests/functional/fixtures/Ticketfile) and its [ESC/POS equivalent](tests/functional/fixtures/Ticketfile.expected)) and **manufacturer agnostic**.
 In the future if a new standard emerges we'll do our best to support it without changing the spec in a breaking way.